-- Completed application - \$50 nonrefundable application fee - Copies of transcripts of all high school work, including college-level courses.
+- · Completed application

+- \$50 nonrefundable application fee

+- Copies of transcripts of all high school work, including college-level courses.
 Your midyear and final grades will be required.
-All final, official transcripts must be received prior to the start of your first semester. - Official SAT (critical reading and math only) or ACT test scores.
-You have the option of submitting results from the previous or redesigned SAT.
-If you have fewer than 24 credits of previous college work completed, you will need to submit official SAT or ACT scores.
+All final, official transcripts must be received prior to the start of your first semester.

-- NYIT SAT Code: 2561, NYIT ACT Code: 2832 - Two letters of recommendation - 300-350 word essay on one of the following topics: - Tell us about your career goals and why attending NYIT would further these goals. - Describe the achievement of which you are most proud and why.
+- First-time, first-year applicants may choose to submit their application without standardized test scores to be considered for admission to New York Institute of Technology.
+You also have the option of submitting test results if you feel your academic strength is best reflected by your scores: - SAT Code: 2561, ACT Code: 2832 - Two letters of recommendation - 300-350 word essay on one of the following topics: - o Tell us about your career goals and why attending New York Tech would further these goals. - o Describe the achievement of which you are most proud and why.